MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 Application Entry Points
 ------------------------

-MicroEJ application entry point declaration differs depending on the application kind:
+MicroEJ Application entry point declaration differs depending on the application kind:

 -  In case of a MicroEJ Standalone Application, it is a class that